Hiring Out of Horses

 The vet will be chosen and appointed by the local authority.
 The cost of the vet's inspection will be met by the applicant.

-Changes are being made to improve the effectiveness of existing regulations and to simplify the application and inspection process for businesses as well as maintaining and improving existing animal welfare standards.
-The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
+Changes have been made to improve the existing animal licencing regulations.
+These changes aim to simplify the application and inspection process for businesses and improve existing animal welfare animal standards.

-Under the new legislation licences can be issued for up to three years depending on the risk rating that is given to the business at the time of inspection and compliance with both the general conditions and the higher standards.
+The licence expiry date will depend on the risk rating that is given to the business at the time of inspection.
+It will also depend on compliance with both the general conditions and the higher standards.